Linaro/lava/doc/v2/multinodeapi.rst

 .. note:: It is not recommended to use ``lava-test-case`` command in
           conjunction with the MultiNode API calls.
-The first reason is that any errors that might occur withing the API will be ignored by the lava-test-case and it will be seen as successful by ``lava-test-shell``.
+The first reason is that any errors that might occur within the API will be ignored by the lava-test-case and it will be seen as successful by ``lava-test-shell``.
 The second reason is that the job will end up with duplicate test cases for each API call (one from ``lava-test-case``